Zoroastrianism: History, definition, founder & beliefs

 The Parsis were Zoroastrian adherents that fled persecution (via the Arabian Sea) during the Muslim conquest of Persia that began in the mid-seventh century A.D.
 The Parsis would settle in Gujarat in western India.
 By not discarding their beliefs and religious practices, they were able to keep Zoroastrianism alive.

 Some important statistics and facts about Zoroastrianism

-Some scholars state that the religion may have sprouted up as far back as 1,500 BC or 2,000 BC.
-This would make it one of the oldest monotheistic faiths in human history.
+Some scholars state that a similar religion to Zoroastrianism may have sprouted up as far back as 1,500 BC or 2,000 BC.
+If this assertion were true, this would make it one of the oldest monotheistic faiths in human history.
 The fact that it still has adherents to this day makes it even more amazing.
 It’s been estimated there are about 120,000 to 200,000 worshippers across the world, many of them in India and Iran.

 There are some scholars, however, that believe that Zoroaster existed around the same time as Cyrus the Great, the mid-6th century BC founding-ruler of the Achaemenid Dynasty.